markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 </div>
 ```

-**What?**
+**What's Happening?**

+This component accepts a single prop of `id` and does the following:

 - Creating a unique function through the `id` prop
 - Pushing that unique function to the `scripts` stack

-What is `@this.handleRecaptcha(captchaToken)` doing?

-The use of `@this` will trigger the `handleRecaptcha` function on the current
-Livewire component.

-And the `captchaToken` is what is returned from Google reCaptcha when it's been
-interacted with.
+This unique function matches up to the callback functions declared in the `handleRecaptchaLoad` function.

+**Talking to Livewire**

+Through the use of `@this.handleRecaptcha(captchaToken)` we are passing the response from the Google reCaptcha (`captchaToken`) to Livewire.

-If you haven't already make sure you add `@stack('scripts')` to your layout.
+_If you haven't already make sure you add `@stack('scripts')` to your layout._

 ### Connecting to a Livewire Component

-It's time to hook the Google reCaptcha component to Livewire.
+We now need to hook the Google reCaptcha component to Livewire.
 In this example
 I'll be using a Livewire component called `Contact.php`.

-First off, add the Blade component to the form within
+First, we need to add the Blade component to the form within
 `livewire/contact.blade.php`.

 ```html